Atlanta Police Scanner: The Civil Rights City Goes Dark

 Fire/EMS in some counties, amateur radio traffic, some suburban agencies.
 Check RadioReference Atlanta Metro for current status, but expect most law enforcement to be encrypted.

-Atlanta's encryption represents a policy choice by city leadership—not a technical necessity.
-Georgia residents can push back, demand accountability, and point to Augusta, Columbus, and Macon as proof that transparency is possible.
+Atlanta's encryption is a policy decision by city leadership, not a technical requirement.
+Georgia residents can push back and point to Augusta, Columbus, and Macon as working proof that major cities don't need to go dark.

 Contact Atlanta City Council

-Atlanta's 15 city council members have oversight over APD policies.
-Demand answers about why encryption was implemented without public debate and ask for journalist access provisions.
+Atlanta's 15 council members have oversight over APD policies.
+Ask them directly why encryption was implemented without public debate and whether they'll create journalist access provisions.

-Use Georgia's Open Records Act to request documentation of any incidents where scanner access harmed officers or victims.
-The Cop City lawsuit proves these requests can succeed.
+Use Georgia's Open Records Act to request any documented cases where scanner access harmed officers or victims.
+The Cop City litigation shows these requests can win in court.

 Support the Atlanta Community Press Collective